luisarizmendi/pify-rhel/README.md

 > NOTE: If you use the the Raspberry Pi imager you will need to change the file extension from `.raw` to `.img`.

 Then you can use that RAW image to flash your SD card.
-Depending on the I/O speed of your SD card/USB, the boot process could take sometime.
+Depending on the I/O speed of your SD card/USB, the boot process could take sometime, be patient while the screen shows a raspberry, it is actually booting...

 Also bear in mind that you will get the following message the first time that you boot your system:

 <p align="center">  <img src="doc/boot.png" alt="Boot message"/></p>